noel-srocha/BlazorECommerce/README.md

 # BlazorECommerce

 BlazorECommerce is a sample project that demonstrates how to build an e-commerce website using Blazor WebAssembly and ASP.NET Core Web API.
 It features a product catalog, a shopping cart, a checkout process, and user authentication.
-Credit to [https://github.com/patrickgod](Patrick God's course) which helped me understand how Blazor works and how to use the best programming practices to better maintain software in general.
+Credit to [Patrick God](https://github.com/patrickgod) who helped me understand how Blazor works and how to use the best programming practices to better maintain software in general.

 ## Getting Started